LohYangXian/OneCV-Govtech/README.md

         "recipients": ["studentbob@gmail.com", "studentagnes@gmail.com", "studentmiche@gmail.com"]
     }
     ```
+- **Error Responses**:
+- HTTP Status Code: `400 Bad Request`
+  - When the request payload is invalid or missing required fields.
+- HTTP Status Code: `404 Not Found`
+  - When the teacher does not exist in the database.

 ## Future Improvements

 - ***Improve Validation of Request Payloads***: The API should have better validation for e.g. valid emails to ensure that the data is in the correct format and contains all the required fields.
+- ***Improve Error Handling***: The error handling can be improved to provide more detailed error messages to the client.
 - ***Improve Efficiency of Retrieving Common Students***: The current implementation of retrieving common students is not efficient.
 It can be improved to reduce the number of database queries.
 - ***Potential Refactoring of Code***: The data structure of the models can be refactored to allow more efficient SQL queries
 - ***Hosting the API***: The API should be hosted on a cloud platform to make it accessible to the public.